KaushikSiva/skin-condition-triage/README.md

 # Skin Condition Triage

-Streamlit application that sends uploaded skin images to a local vision model (OpenAI-compatible endpoint on `http://localhost:8080/v1`) and, when a disease is detected, queries Linkup for dermatologists who treat that condition.
+Streamlit application that sends uploaded skin images to a local vision model (OpenAI-compatible endpoint on `http://localhost:8080/v1`) and, when a disease is detected, uses Linkup to find dermatologists and curated doctor-made YouTube videos for that condition.
+The videos are displayed using the `streamlit-carousel` component for an interactive viewing experience.

 ## Setup